AccessibilityObservatory/BikePedAccess/README.md

 - `java_path` - A string character.
 The Java path.
 To know the Java path, run **/usr/libexec/java_home** if using Mac Terminal; or **echo %JAVA_HOME%** if using Windows Command Prompt.
 - `data_path`  - A string character.
 Location of the input datasets.
 Default to `./data` in the parent directory
 - `osm_filename` - A string character.
 Name of the OpenStreetMap file.
 - `origin_filename` - A string character.
 Filename of the data that contains points to be used as origins.
 The file should be either a POINT sf object with WGS84 CRS, or a data.frame containing the columns id, lon and lat.
+- `barrier_filename` - A string character.
+Filename of the data that contains network barrier features.
+This is optional.
 - `destination_filename` - A string character.
 Filename of the data that contains points to be used as destinations.
 The file should be either a POINT sf object with WGS84 CRS, or a data.frame containing the columns id, lon and lat.
 - `max_lts` - An integer between 1 and 4.
 The maximum level of traffic stress that cyclists will tolerate.
 A value of 1 means cyclists will only travel through the quietest streets, while a value of 4 indicates cyclists can travel through any road.
 - `max_trip_duration` - An integer.
 The maximum trip duration in minutes.